Race Day Info

 You can get an affiliated club entry for £23, or a general entry for £25.

 When do entries close?

-Entries for the Barry Island 10K will close on Monday 9th July 2018, or when they sell out.
+Entries for the Barry Island 10K will close on Monday 13th July at midnight, or when they sell out.
 Whichever comes first.

 I have entered the race, how do I know my entry has been received?